 🔹 Evolutionary trace logging of dialogue trajectories

-This preprint represents the theoretical foundation of the Möbius Project, soon to be followed by its open-source prototype.
+This preprint is the theoretical foundation of the Möbius Project—now followed by its open-source implementation, MMV.

 I welcome discussion, critique, and collaborative thinking.